Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 ## Overview

-ConversationAlign is an R package for analyzing alignment between interlocutors (conversation partners) in natural language transcripts.
+ConversationAlign is an R package for analyzing alignment between interlocutors (conversation partners) engaged in dyads (two partner conversations).
+ConversationAlign will work on one or more natural language transcripts of the following file types: <br/>

-The inspiration for this project stemmed from our interest in analyzing intergenerational communication.
+1)  txt (text files)
+2)  csv (comma separated values)
+3)  otter.ai transcripts saved as txt files

 <figure>
 <img src="man/figures/agepos1.jpg" height="400"